JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 	- Code has to be run before profiling in order to filter out all the type inference and interpretation stuff.
 (Unless compilation is what we want to profile.)
 	- When the execution time is short, the sampling may be insufficient -> run multiple times.

 	We will use `ProfileSVG` for its simplicity (especially installation).
-It shows the statistics in for of a flame graph which read as follows: , where .
+It shows the statistics in form of a flame graph which read as follows: , where .
 The hierarchy is expressed as functions on the bottom calls functions on the top. reads as follows:
 	- each function is represented by a horizontal bar
-	- function in the bottom calls functions that lays on it
+	- function in the bottom calls functions above
 	- the width of the bar corresponds to time spent in the function
 	- red colored bars indicate type instabilities
 	- functions in bottom bars calls functions on top of upper bars